ITKewai/DOPE-IT/README.md

 # DOPE-IT
-Supported Linux distributions
+Supported Linux* & CentOS distributions
-Ubuntu from 14.x to 18.x
+*Ubuntu from 14.x to 18.x

 Features
 Auto download all needed libraries & packages
 Install latest .cli version inside /DOPE folder
-Update to latest .cli version version inside /DOPE folder Run DOPE with "screen"
+Update to latest .cli version version inside /DOPE folder Run DOPE with "screen" / "tmux"
-Uninstall the bot

 The following tasks will be done:
 Checks if the linux distribution is supported